bnurbit/quarkus-coding/src/main/resources/docs/general.md

   - can be
     - Simple - HTTP method GET, POST or HEAD; Content-Type text/plain, application/x-www-form-urlencoded or multipart/form-data
     - Preflight - others - used to check that the server will permit the actual request

+### Fault Tolerance
+- features like
+  - retries
+  - timeouts
+  - fallbacks
+  - circuit breakers

+### Health Check
+- allows the infrastructure to be aware of the state of the application (very important in platforms like Kubernetes)
+- two types
+  - liveness probes - if the application is running ok or not.
+When down, the platform might restart the application
+  - readiness probes - if the application is warm enough to reply to requests in a reasonable amount of time

+### Metrics
+- sending monitoring information to services like Prometheus

 ### OpenAPI and Swagger
 - standard format to define the structure and syntax of REST APIs